GuyWithaPC/GuyWithaPC/README.md

-What is up my dudes./n
+What is up my dudes.<hr>
-I'm here to learn how to actually use this website so I can do cool stuff with it./n Open Source is a pretty cool thing I think.
+I'm here to learn how to actually use this website so I can do cool stuff with it.<br>
+Open Source is a pretty cool thing I think.

 <!---